Ridge Trail – The Valleys

 Layan: Oh yes young cub – there are lava tube tunnels all through the valleys.
 Some we know about and there are more yet to be discovered.
 Some of them inter-connect with the mines.

-There was one tube in particular that I found as a boy – it led into the most amazing cave.
+There was one tube in particular that I found as a boy – it led into a small cave deep underground.
 That is where I found my first cyan stone – the very one that drives my power generator outside.
 That was a long time ago though, I was never able to get back there because the tunnel that leads to it is very long and narrow – only someone very small and skinny – well like you actually – could ever get in there.
 I can’t remember exactly where it is but it was somewhere near the Hot Rocks camping area next to Hot Lake.

 Tag: If I found it – I bet I could get in there – I can get into places where no one else can!